Late harvest: Icewine

-Ice wines are popular in the cold northernly wine regions of Germany and Canada where the grapes can freeze on the vine.
+Ice wines are popular in the cold northerly wine regions of Germany and Canada where the grapes can freeze on the vine.
 As the grapes are pressed, the frozen water crystals are eliminated leaving the highly concentrated sugar behind.

 Raisin wine

 Raisin wines are sometimes made from grapes that have been left on the vine in the sun to concentrate their sugar.
 The result is similar to that of the ice wine process, but is a much older process and suitable for warm climates.